-Eddie Torres and 'J.C.'
-Williams are two detectives of the 4th precinct of New York City.
-In their job they fight against the worst of the society infiltrated like the bandits who try to stop.
+Eddie Torres (Michael DeLorenzo) and J.C.
+Williams (Malik Yoba) are two detectives of the 4th precinct of New York City.
+In their jobs, they fight against the worst of the society infiltrated like the bandits who try to stop.
 Their honesty and good making shocks against the lawless world of the criminals and the lawyers who serve to the own criminals.
-In their work they have the help of their boss, Lt.
-Virginia Cooper, a hard character woman who knows the streets like no one that she cares that their agents don't use illegal ways in their cases, at the same time that she watches other couple of good agents, Tommy McNamara and Nina Moreno, who often times they work with Torres and Williams.
-All together try to clean the streets of the criminal plague that invade the city.Written by
+In their work, they have the help of their boss, Lieutenant Virginia Cooper (Patti D'Arbanville), a hard character woman who knows the streets like no one that she cares that their agents don't use illegal ways in their cases, at the same time that she watches another couple of good agents, Tommy McNamara (Jonathan LaPaglia) and Nina Moreno (Luna Lauren Valez), who often times work with Torres and Williams.
+All together, they try to clean the streets of the criminal plague that invades the city.Written by

 Was this review helpful to you?